bkrepp-ctps/mde-prototype-python/README.md

 It uses the [__holoview__](https://holoviews.org/) library's [__datashader__](https://datashader.org/) pipline to produce rasterized images from enormous datasets)

 This prototype was able to render a map of all the model links in just under 18 wall-clock seconds.

 Getting the prototype to render a map of the TAZes is a work-in-progress, that is currently on hold.
-The __bokeh__ library can only render a "map" from a geopandas data frame that has been suitably "post-processed".
-That is to say, bokeh has no native understanding of the
+The __bokeh__ library by itself can only render a "map" from a geopandas data frame that has been suitably "post-processed".
-"geometry" column of a geopandas data frame: it can only work with raw 'x' and 'y' coordinate values.
-Data frame columns for 'x' and 'y' values can be created trivially for point geometry features.
+That is to say, bokeh has no native understanding of the "geometry" column of a geopandas data frame: it can only work with raw 'x' and 'y' coordinate values.
+Data frame columns for 'x' and 'y' values can be created triviallyfor point geometry features.
 For lines, mulit-lines, polygons, and multipolygons more work is required.
 The python module "geopandas_2_bokeh_tenkanan.py"  by Hennrikki Tenkanen, which has been copied into this repository seems to "do the job" correctly for lines / multi-lines (e.g., the model links).
 It, however, hasn't yet been shown to work for polygons or multi-polygons (e.g., the TAZes).

-Note:
+(But see below, under __Prototype 6__ for a prototype that uses the __hvplot__ library "on top of" __bokeh__.)

 ## Prototype 5

 This prototype is a work-in-progress exploring the use of the __plotly__ library to render maps.

-This prototype was able to create and render an interactive map of all the TAZes (using a slightly simplified geometry) in 125 wall-clock seconds.
+This prototype was able to create and render an _interactive_ map of all the TAZes (using a slightly simplified geometry) in 125 wall-clock seconds.
 85 seconds were spent generating the interactive map (i.e., executing a plotly.express.chorolpleth() call); the remaining 40 seconds were required before the map was rendered in an IPython notebook cell.

+## Prototype 6

+This prototype is a work-in-progress exploring the use of the __hvplot__ library to render maps and charts.
+(It currently only renders maps using __hvplot__; other charts are currently rendered using __matplotlib__.
+It will be extended to use __hvplot__ to render "vanilla" charts as well in the very near future.)
+This prototype was able to create and render an _interactive_ map of all the TAZes in just under 20 wall-clock seconds.

 <hr/>